 KANIEV REINED MAI to a stop and looked at the lumpy red hill that was his destination.
-The hill and the complex of quaint, colorful buildings at its foot sat among green meadows dotted with blue and yellow flowers and fluffy white sheep.
-Overhead, puffy white clouds floated in the clear blue sky.
-In the hot spring sunshine, Source Chaitrasse was a serene, almost idyllic sight.
+The hill and the complex of quaint, colorful buildings at its foot sat beneath a clear blue sky among green meadows dotted with flowers and fluffy white sheep.
+In the hot spring sunshine, Source Chaitrasse appeared peaceful, almost idyllic.

 Ha.
 Kaniev snorted as he put the lodestone away.
 After his last half-dozen failures, he had no business telling anyone he could fix anything.

-But he was in possession of both the world’s only known Source lodestone, passed down through countless generations of Source-Fixers, and the rare set of abilities required to repair malfunctioning Sources.
-It was his responsibility, his duty, to present himself at any Source that his lodestone showed was having problems, get permission to approach the Source – usually not so difficult; the priests, sorcerers, and scholars who served at the Sources usually knew something was wrong, though they couldn’t say what – and fix the problem, again usually without much difficulty.
+But being in possession of both the world’s only known Source lodestone, passed down through countless generations of Source-Fixers, and the rare set of abilities required to repair malfunctioning Sources, he had the responsibility, the duty, to present himself at any Source that his lodestone showed was having problems and fix it.

-At each of the last six Sources he’d tried to repair, though, the malfunctions had resisted all his attempts to correct them.
+Until now.
+At each of the last six Sources he’d tried to repair, the malfunctions had resisted all his attempts to correct them.
 Feeling foolish and frustrated, he had finally been forced to give up and leave without being paid.
-For months now, he had been wracking his mind, trying to figure out what he was doing wrong.
+For months, he had been wracking his mind, trying to pin down the reason for his failures.
 Had he allowed errors or sloppiness to work their way into his techniques?
 Or were his talent and skills degrading with age?
-Try as he might, he hadn’t been able to pin down the reason for his failures.
+Try as he might, he hadn’t been able to figure out what he was doing wrong.

-He didn’t have to do it, Kaniev told himself.
+He didn’t have to do it.
 He was only forty; he could go home to the fiords, find a nice wife who could bear him a few strong sons and beautiful daughters, and take up fishing like his father and grandfather and great-grandfathers going back as far as memory could tell.
-As a boy, the prospect of spending his life that way had made him want to scream with boredom, and when the previous Source-Fixer discovered him and his talents and offered him an apprenticeship, he had seized at the chance for a life of adventure and excitement.
+As a boy, the prospect of spending his life that way had made him want to scream with boredom.
+When he was thirteen, the previous Source-Fixer had discovered him and his talents and offered him an apprenticeship, and he had seized at the chance for a life of adventure and excitement.

 Now, though, with his skills mysteriously deteriorating and the prospect of another embarrassing failure ahead of him, a little boredom didn’t sound so bad.

-But if he quit now, before he found an apprentice who shared his unusual magical abilities, he would leave Tehovir without anyone who could keep its many magical Sources functioning properly.
+But if he quit now, before he found an apprentice who shared his unusual magical abilities, he would leave the entire continent of Tehovir without anyone who could keep its many magical Sources functioning properly.
 He would break a long, proud line that went back as far as humans had been using Sources.
 If he gave up just because of a few failures and a case of nerves at dealing with a formidable woman, he would never be able to hold his head up again.
-And if he failed to fix this next Source, well, what was one more humiliation piled on top of the others?

-He wiped sweat from his forehead; even with no shirt beneath the vest, the silver-trimmed black leathers he favored weren’t ideal for the hot climate of the southern Independent Kingdoms.
-But they were expensive and looked it; along with his collection of silver rings, bracelets, armbands, and earrings, his wealth worn on his body – what remained of it, anyway, after not being paid in six months – they proclaimed his status as a skilled and reputable tradesman.
+He wiped sweat from his forehead; even with no shirt beneath his vest, the silver-trimmed black leathers he wore were not suited for the hot climate of the southern Independent Kingdoms.
+But they were expensive and looked it.
+Along with his collection of silver rings, bracelets, armbands, and earrings, his wealth worn on his body – what remained of his wealth, anyway, after months of no pay – the leathers proclaimed his status as a skilled and reputable tradesman.

-And they suited him well, if he did say so himself.
+And he looked good in them, if he did say so himself.

 * * *

-THE ORDER AT Source Chaitrasse was housed in a collection of buildings as picturesque as the surrounding countryside.
-They stood two, three, and four stories tall, plastered in soft tints of yellow, rose, peach, blue, and sage.
-Balconies, protruding alcoves, and flower boxes spilling over with a rainbow of colors added eye-pleasing interest and variety.
-Carved benches, beds and boxes of flowers, and splashing fountains graced the stone-paved courtyard.
+THE ORDER AT Source Chaitrasse was housed in a collection of buildings as charming as the surrounding countryside, plastered in soft tints of yellow, rose, peach, blue, and sage.
+Balconies and flower boxes spilling over with a rainbow of colors added eye-pleasing interest and variety.
+Carved benches, beds and planters filled with more flowers, and splashing fountains graced the stone-paved courtyard.

-Kaniev walked Mai across the courtyard towards the largest building, which he assumed was the living quarters for the members of Chaitrasse’s order.
 More than a few acolytes in white robes, going about their business in the courtyard, stopped to stare at him.
-There were both male and female acolytes, though Kaniev had been told that those who served at Source Chaitrasse were under a strict vow of celibacy; most orders dedicated to Sources that required celibacy drew their members exclusively from one sex or the other.
+Though Kaniev had been told that those who served at Source Chaitrasse were under a strict vow of celibacy, there were both males and females present.
+Unusual; most orders dedicated to Sources that required celibacy drew their members exclusively from one sex or the other.
 But if there was one thing Kaniev had learned about Sources in the last twenty-seven years, it was that every Source was different.

-A moment later, a girl in a white robe opened the door and blinked up at him with big green eyes set in a pale, thin face.
-“Yes?” she asked in a high, sweet, barely audible voice.
+A moment later, a girl in a white robe opened the door.
+She blinked up at Kaniev with big green eyes set in a pale, thin face.
+“Yes?” she asked in a sweet, barely audible voice.

-She looked very young, maybe thirteen years old or so, and her fair hair and coloring suggested that she was a long way from home, which was probably close to the Kriethi border.
+She looked very young, maybe thirteen years old or so, and her fair hair and coloring suggested that she was a long way from home.
 Most likely, she was the youngest of several daughters, put into service here because her family couldn’t afford a dowry for her.
-“I would like to see Sera Fransisa, if you please,” Kaniev said kindly.
+Poor child, shut away here for the rest of her life at such a young age.
+“I would like to see Sera Fransisa, if you please,” Kaniev said gently.

 “Aislinne.”
 A stern female voice cut off the girl’s words.
 “Return to your studies.
 You are to let the stewards open the door and greet visitors.”

 “Now.
 Don’t argue with me.
-It is inappropriate for you to be speaking with strangers, especially strange men.”
+It is inappropriate for the Source’s Chosen to be speaking with strangers, especially strange men.”

 The girl’s flush deepened, and she lowered her gaze.
 “Yes, Sera Fransisa,” she answered, her voice reduced nearly to a whisper.
 She backed away from the doorway, making room for the woman who took her place.